 Today you can visit the renovated fortified wall and even walk along a large section of it.
 There is a spectacular path that takes you from Ston to Mali Ston or vice versa.
 You will enjoy an incredible view of the historic old towns, the azure sea and the salt lakes.

 Tip: The Entrances to the wall are located in both the village of Ston and Mali Ston.

 The historic old town of Ston is situated directly on the Stonski Canal and a stroll through the medieval streets and squares will reveal many sights worth seeing, in addition to the historic fortifications.
-These include beautiful churches and monasteries, such as the 14th century church of St. Nikole with its Franciscan monastery and the Cathedral of St. Blasius (Crkva sv.
-Blaza).
+These include beautiful churches and monasteries, such as the 14th century church of St. Nikole with its Franciscan monastery and the Cathedral of St. Blasius, also called Crkva sv.
+Blaza.

 The lovely town palaces of Sorkocevic and Dordic, dating back to the 16th century, are also worth seeing.
 A visit to the Lapadarium museum is recommended if you want to learn more about the history of Pelješac.
 Ston also attracts people with its many cozy cafés and good restaurants where you can refresh yourself and taste regional delicacies.

 Tip: Parking in Ston is generally subject to a fee.
 But there are enough parking places around the city Center.

 An interesting attraction in Ston is the recently restored fortress.
 The so-called Fort Kaštio or Tvrđava Kaštio is located on the edge of the old town and can be visited from the inside.
 From the top, it offers a spectacular view of the nearby salt pans and the wall of Ston opposite.